Water Filters FAQs:

 a.
 The fluoride removal cartridge should be replaced yearly.
 When replacing the cartridge, it must be flushed without the KDF/GAC filter in the system.
 To replace, remove the KDF/GAC cartridge, then replace the housing cover and run water through the fluoride cartridge for 15 to 20 minutes to flush the cartridge.
 This must be done to prevent clogging of the KDF/GAC cartridge from any activated alumina that may be released from the new cartridge.
 Then re-install the KDF/GAC cartridge and you can use the filter.
 Note: The fluoride cartridge must be installed in the first housing (countertops: where the diverter connects; under-counter systems: where the water line is connected).

 a.
 Since 2001, most municipalities have been adding chloramines (a combination of chlorine and ammonia) along with chlorine to kill bacteria and cysts (some only use chloramines).
 Chloramines prevent TTHMs (trihalomethanes) from forming when mixing with organics in the water, and lasts longer than chlorine alone.
 Unfortunately, chloramines are not as easy to remove as chlorine--they require a longer contact time with the media.
-We offer two ways to remove the chloramines.
-A single GAC carbon filter, our catalytic carbon, is tested to remove most of the chloramines without the use of any other filter.
-However, a combination KDF/GAC and carbon block system will also remove most of the chloramines.
+A single catalytic carbon cartridge, Filer CH, has been tested to remove most of the chloramines without the use of any other filter.
 Recommended flow rate is 0.5 gallons per minute or less to effectively reduce the chloramines in your drinking water.

 a.
 We use coconut shell carbon.

 a.
 Any carbon filter needs to be replaced every year, otherwise bacteria can grow in it.
-The expection is our KDF/GAC cartridge which can be replaced every 3 years.
-KDF within this cartridge inhibits bacteria growth for at least 3 years.
+The expection is our KDF/GAC cartridge which can be replaced every 2 to 3 years.
+KDF within this cartridge inhibits bacteria growth.

 a.
 Yes, and no. Reverse osmosis will reduce arsenic V (arsenate), but will not reduce arsenic III (arsenite).
 A special, patented, iron oxide media will reduce arsenic III.